 “Why certainly, you have dragged a number of people with you in the process.
 After all, weren’t you trying to establish a safe haven for Sir Claude’s return?”
 Dengel chuckled at her.

 “I know that, but I’d rather be out there pounding some sense into those troublemakers.”
 Viscountess Faulkner had a strong urge to let off some steam that had been built up.
 The only ones who could match her swordplay were Pietro and Roderick, the latter who had also joined their cause.
-In fact, those under him that disapproved of the King had taken up positions training the citizens into a proper militia.
+In fact, several of his subordinates disapproved of the King and had abandoned the Royal Guard, taking up positions to train the citizens of Faulkner and other regions into a proper militia.

 “There’s no need for you to personally take care of those matters.
 Remember, you are now the symbol of opposition against the current Sistina.
 There are many other things that require your attendance.”